FaizanMughal/flak_m/Readme.md

  - Sometimes the slave enforcer has its psprite "lower" slightly while the main enforcer is reloading.
 No idea what causes this (Could be bobbing-related)
  - Sludge doesn't react to ceiling and wall movement
- - Pulse gun beams behave oddly when the player is on moving platforms.
+ - Pulse gun beams behave oddly when the player is moving or looking up and down.
 This might just be a rendering interpolation glitch, as usual